OceanOptics/ifcb-tools/README.md

-# EcotaxaQuickExports
+# EcotaxaScripts
-Export project data from Ecotaxa Server
+Export and manage project data from Ecotaxa Server